jeffThompson/Recipes/README.md

 # RECIPE BOOK

 A super minimal recipe website.
-Create a new recipe as a markdown file, dump it in a folder and upload.
+Create a new recipe as a [Markdown file](https://daringfireball.net/projects/markdown), dump it in a folder and upload.
 The list will auto-populate and each recipe is displayed in a nice, clean format designed for use while cooking or at the grocery store.
 Great for keeping track of family recipes, mods to ones you find online, or have created yourself!

 Each recipe will auto-generate links to a Google image search for that dish, recipes on Serious Eats and Google, and for restaurants on Yelp (in case you burn something and need takeout fast).